How to Choose Your Wedding Colours: Hints and Tips to Help You Choose The Right Colour Scheme for Your Wedding Day

 Have you chosen your bridesmaids dresses yet?
 Have you chosen your wedding bouquet?
 If you have, then choosing your wedding colours will be easier.
 The over all wedding colours must compliment the bride's wedding dress and her bridesmaids dresses.
 The colour scheme for your wedding day must not be overlooked.
 The colour you choose is very important and will bring everything together.

 The right colour creates the 3 A's: atmosphere, ambience and allure.
 The wrong colour doesn't create; the wrong colour upsets the balance and that my dear is something you do not want to do on your wedding day.
-Take a long look at the wedding pictures (right) and you will see how easy it can be to blend and match colours.
+Take a long look at the wedding pictures show in this article and you will see how easy it can be to blend and match colours.
 Delicate sophistication can evolve with the right colour choice as can elborate and fun.
 In other words the right colours can bring you into the center of your very own wedding creation.

 I chose these pictures to show you how drama can mix with simplicity.
 The colours you choose must add drama, but not steel the show.